A note on distinct distances: Preliminary results

 \subsection{A theorem of Koml\'os, Sulyok, and Szemer\'edi}

 A set $A=\{a_1,\ldots, a_n\}$ of positive integers is called $B_2$ (see \cite{ET}) if the sums $a_i+a_j$ are all distinct.
 Let $\Phi(n)$ denote the maximal size of a $B_2$ set consisting of positive integers not exceeding $n$.
 Erd\H os and Tur\'an~\cite{ET} have shown that $\Phi(n)=\Theta(n^{1/2})$.
 Koml\'os, Sulyok, and Szemer\'edi~\cite{KSS} have shown that every set of $n$ positive integers (not necessarily $\{1,\ldots,n\}$) contains a subset of size at least $c\Phi(n)$ which is $B_2$, for some constant $c>0$.
+Combining these results we have: \begin{theorem}[\cite{ET, KSS}] Let $X$ be a set of $n$ positive integers.
+Then there exists a subset $Y\subset X$ of size $\Omega(n^{1/2})$ which is $B_2$. \end{theorem}

-We show that the result in \cite{KSS} can be extended to sets of positive real numbers (not necessarily integers).\footnote{This fact is also mentioned in \cite{CF} without a proof.
-Since we use this fact in our analysis, and for completeness, we provide a proof.} \begin{lemma} Let $X$ be a set of $n$ positive real numbers.
-Then there exists a subset $Y\subset X$ of size $\Omega(n^{1/2})$ which is $B_2$. \end{lemma}
+The result in \cite{KSS} can be extended to sets of positive real numbers (not necessarily integers), a fact which is also mentioned in \cite{CF}.
+Since we use it in our analysis, and for completeness, we provide a proof of this fact; I would like to thank an anonymous referee for showing me this simple reduction. \begin{lemma} Let $X$ be a set of $n$ positive real numbers.
+Then there exists a subset $Y\subset X$ of size $\Omega(n^{1/2})$ which is $B_2$. \end{lemma} \begin{proof} Consider the vector space $V$ over $\Q$ spanned by the elements of $X$, and let $B\subset V$ form a basis for this vector space; clearly, $V$ is finite dimensional.
+Write $B=\{b_1,\ldots,b_k\}$ and consider the map $b_i\mapsto t^{i-1}$, which embeds $V$ (and thus $X$ and $X+X$) to the linear vector space of polynomials in $\Q[t]$ of degree at most $k-1$.
+Concretely, each $v\in V$ is associated with a polynomial $p_v(t)$ such that $p_v(t)=p_{v'}(t)$ iff $v=v'$ and $p_{v+v'}(t)=p_v(t)+p_{v'}(t)$.
+Fixing some integer $N$ sufficiently large and applying Theorem~\ref{KSS} to $\{p_x(N)\mid x\in X\}$ proves the lemma. \end{proof}

-For the proof of Lemma~\ref{kss} we adapt some of the lemmas that appear in \cite{KSS}, in order to reduce the problem of finding $B_2$ subsets in sets of reals, to finding $B_2$ subsets in sets of integers.
-We then apply the results of \cite{ET, KSS}.